Oriental Medicine and East Asian Medicine are the same…

 Chinese Herbal Medicine

-I maintain an extensive Chinese Herbal Pharmacy of granular herbs with more than a hundred Classic formulas, Collection formulas, and Individual herbs.
+In the past, for nearly 20 years, I maintained an extensive Chinese Herbal Pharmacy of granular herbs with more than a hundred Classic formulas, Collection formulas, and Individual herbs.
 My herbal pharmacy continually expands to meet the needs of patients.
 I also work with external herbal applications.

-I usually custom compound formulas for each herbal patient based on personal health objectives and your unique oriental medical diagnosis.
+I custom compounded formulas for each herbal patient based on personal health objectives and your unique oriental medical diagnosis.
 This approach is known as “Fang Jia Fang” or The Art and Science of Herbal Combining.
 Diagnosis is based on questioning & listening, radial pulse and channel palpation, tongue & ear observation.
+I currently am willing to make recomendations and referrals for active patients only.

 My primary Herbal teachers are: